 9. If using clay, the pot can be fired and then painted, or if using air drying clay, it can be painted when dry.
 Don’t forget the jaguar pelt markings on the handle!

-Some lovely examples of chocolate pots and cups
+Examples of chocolate pots and cups

 Resources to Download